-- 3.5 Five draft priorities areas have been developed and are being engaged on that capture the focus set out in 3.4 and aim to respond to the needs detailed in 3.3.
+- Biggest Impact - 3.6 For children and young people, this means focusing on those areas that are current outliers and that make a significant different to the health and wellbeing of children and young people e.g. child poverty, attainment, neglect, physical and emotional/mental health, to ensure that every child in Thurrock can achieve the best outcomes regardless of circumstances.
+It also means building on the resilience of individuals and communities. - 3.7 The Strategy will need to ensure that families as a whole can achieve the best outcomes, which reflects the need for a population-wide approach to the Strategy e.g. supporting individuals in to work, improving living standards, raising educational attainment of both children and adults. - 3.8 Five draft priorities areas have been developed and are being engaged on that capture the focus set out in 3.5 and aim to respond to the needs detailed in 3.4.
 To ensure that the Strategy is focused on delivery, work is in progress to look at how the priority areas can be described as goals in brackets.
-The priorities and goals will be further influenced by comments received as part of the on-going engagement process.
-The draft priority areas are: - Prevention and early intervention (reduce avoidable ill-health and mortality); - Build strong and sustainable communities (create physical and social environments which promote health and wellbeing); - Improve mental health and wellbeing (strengthen emotional health and wellbeing); - Transform health and social care (create a health and social care system which is integrated around the person); and
+The priorities and goals will be further influenced by comments received as part of the on-going engagement process, including those from Overview and Scrutiny.
+The draft priority areas are: - Prevention and early intervention (reduce avoidable ill-health and mortality); - Build strong and sustainable communities (create physical and social environments which promote health and wellbeing); - Improve mental health and wellbeing (strengthen emotional health and wellbeing); - Transform health and social care (create a health and social care system which is integrated around the person); and - Ensure that all agencies work together to deliver services that collectively improve the lives of all children and young people, ensuring that every

-- Ensure that all agencies work together to deliver services that collectively improve the lives of all children and young people, ensuring that every child regardless of their circumstances has access to the best services and outcomes (significantly improve educational outcomes and employment). - 3.6 For the Strategy to be successful, it needs to drive both specific action and influence other agendas across the Council and beyond.
+- child regardless of their circumstances has access to the best services and outcomes (improve educational outcomes and employment). - 3.9 For the Strategy to be successful, it needs to drive both specific action and influence other agendas across the Council and beyond.
 Action plans linked to each priority will therefore contain a mixture of new and existing activity.
-This will include linking to and influencing agendas such as the vision for Primary Care, Economic Development Strategy, Local Plan (Planning Framework), Stronger Together Programme, Building Positive Futures Programme, Children and Young People's Plan. - 3.7 Thurrock's regeneration and economic development plans for example represent a huge opportunity to improve health and wellbeing, and to alleviate pressures on public services both via creating employment opportunities, but also the development of infrastructure.
-Plans to develop and Integrated Health Living Centre in Tilbury are an excellent illustration of how health and wellbeing can be improved as part of plans for regeneration.
-The Council, NHS England and the CCG are working with the Purfleet development to improve health and care services, especially primary care.
+This will include linking to and influencing agendas such as the vision for Primary Care, Economic Development Strategy, Local Plan (Planning Framework), Stronger Together Programme, Building Positive Futures Programme, Children and Young People's Plan.